Glossary

 WebTTY

 WebTTY is a protocol developed by rstream that enables remote access to machines in a manner similar to SSH but is web-native, meaning it can initiate sessions directly from a web browser.
 Integrated natively with rstream's tunneling environment, WebTTY ensures secure sessions and allows access to devices that are not publicly accessible.
-This makes WebTTY a preferred protocol for remote system administration in IoT environments and similar settings, offering an easy and secure method to manage devices remotely without direct internet exposure.
+This makes WebTTY a preferred protocol for remote system administration in IoT environments and similar settings, offering an easy and secure method to manage devices remotely without direct Internet exposure.

 Protocols